-- remain enrolled in Griffith University’s Bachelor of Midwifery program
+- remain enrolled in Griffith University’s Bachelor of Midwifery degree

 - maintain a minimum GPA of 4.5

 - at the end of the scholarship benefit, submit a report to the Scholarships office outlining how the scholarship has benefited you

 The above conditions are verified each trimester at census date.
 If a scholarship recipient fails to successfully meet these conditions, scholarship payments may be withheld, or the scholarship may be terminated.